15 Easy-to-Use PowerPoint Alternatives

 From cave dwellers carving their stories on cave walls and creating group identities to royal families in the Middle Ages who held their crests as a sign of pride, symbols that represent a group’s identity have been an inseparable part of human history.
 And here we are in the 21st century where your brand image defines who you are as a company.
 The success of a business is often determined by how memorable its brand is, and this is where logo design proves its vital importance.

 Louis Vuitton, Warner Brothers, EA Sports, HP Computers, H&M, and many other international companies have cracked the secret to branding success with monogram logos.
-Reasons for their choice may differ, but the goal is the same — to be unforgettable in the eyes of their customers.
+The reasons for their choice may differ, but the goal is the same — to be unforgettable in the eyes of their customers.

 So what is a monogram logo?
-It’s a design consisting of one to three letters (most often the initials of a company or an individual) used as a business logo.
+It’s a design consisting of one to three letters (mostly the initials of a company or an individual) used as a business logo.
 As a kid, you have probably tried turning your initials into creative logo designs.
-Now we want to help you turn that squiggle in the back of your Chemistry notebook into a persuasive and eye-catching monogram logo for your business.
+Now we want to help you turn that squiggle in the back of your Chemistry notebook into a persuasive monogram logo for your business.

 As simple as it might seem, making logo designs that combine the initials of a company or person takes effort.
-What can help is cruising the web in search of design inspiration from successful brands.
 Possibilities are endless when considering a monogram logo that fits your specific needs and company values.

-Let's discover some of the main reasons why companies choose to employ a monogram logo.
+Let's discover some of the main reasons why companies choose to employ monogram logo designs.
 If at least one of the points listed below applies to your business, it’s a big sign a monogram logo might be just what you need.

 Many companies find it challenging to turn a long brand name into a memorable logo.
 This is where the monogram logo design comes to help.
 Singapore Symphony Orchestra found an ingenious way of turning their company name into a minimal monogram logo design.